 Dementia surveillance illustrates the disparities that exist across England in relation to the diagnosis of people with dementia and subsequent care they receive.
 It is aimed at informing national and local policy development, and for local commissioners to help in planning services around the needs of people with dementia.
-This document concentrates on England and 7 NHS regional geographies and shows data from April 2023 to March 2024.
+This document concentrates on England and 7 NHS regional geographies and shows data from April 2024 to September 2024.
 It includes comparisons of the latest values for the 42 Integrated Care Boards (ICB).
 Separate factsheets for the ICB are also available.
+Historical data can be accessed via the reports section of the Dementia Profile.

 People with dementia